 The next major choke point on the Matterhorn's Hörnligrat is right below the Solvay hut.
 The Solvay hut is an emergency shelter on the Hörnligrat.
 This is also an important checkpoint for guided climbers.
 If you don't reach the Solvay hut in less than three hours your guide will turn you around.
 You have to be fast to climb the Matterhorn.
 Fortunately, all the snow that fell on the route before the Solvay hut the day before had melted out.
 We got to the Solvay hut in two hours, which is not super fast, but good enough.

-Inside the Solvay hut it is pretty basic, but if you got stuck on the Matterhorn for whatever reason it would be enough shelter to save your life.
-In August of the previous year two British climbers on the southwest Lion Ridge route froze to death when caught unprepared by a sudden storm.
-There is no emergency hut on that side of the mountain.
-Ever since the tragedy of the first ascent of the Matterhorn 1865 when half the party fell to their deaths there has been a steady drumbeat of deaths on the mountain, which has claimed the lives of over five hundred mountaineers.
+Inside the Solvay hut it is very spartan, but if you got stuck on the Matterhorn for whatever reason it would be enough shelter to save your life.
+In August of the previous year two British climbers on the southwest Lion Ridge route froze to death when caught unprepared by a sudden storm; there is no emergency hut on that side of the Matterhorn.
+The mountain is a dangerous place.
+Ever since the tragedy of the first ascent of the Matterhorn 1865 when half the party fell to their deaths there has been a steady drumbeat of deaths every year.
+The Matterhorn has claimed the lives of over five hundred mountaineers.